karikolehmainen/RAMP-IoT/README.md

 template platform setup with minumial configurations to get you started.
 RAMP IoT platform is implemented using FIWARE generic enablers.
 Basic set of FIWARE components are included as Dockerised components.

+Platform is intented to be run on inside company secure network.
+If you run the platform in publicly available computer please take care of properly securing the server.

 ## Prerequisite
 RAMP IoT platform runs in Docker containers and hence Docker and Docker-Compose are required.
 Machine where IoT platform can be either virtual machine or real computer, but it needs to have sufficient resources.
 Environment requires these _minimum_ resources:
 - 4GB RAM (Hard minum limit, more is better)